What is SB 807, the Teacher Recruitment and Retention Act of 2017?

-Introduced by Senator Henry Stern (D-27) and Senator Cathleen Galgiani (D-5) on February 17, 2017, this legislation addresses the current and growing teacher shortage in California – which is negatively impacting students and schools across the state – by helping novice teachers afford required training and incentivizing great teachers to remain in and even return to the classroom, all while recognizing their significant contribution to the children of the State of California.
+Introduced by Senator Henry Stern (D-27) and Senator Cathleen Galgiani (D-5) on February 17, 2017, this legislation addresses the current and growing teacher shortage in California – which is negatively impacting students and schools across the state, particularly our neediest students – by helping novice teachers afford required training and incentivizing great teachers to remain in the classroom in schools serving low-income students, all while recognizing their significant contribution to the children of the State of California.

-California is facing a critical teacher shortage across the state, and the goal of this bill is to dramatically increase the supply of good teachers by encouraging teachers to enter and remain in the profession.
+California is facing a critical teacher shortage across the state, particularly in classrooms with our most disadvantaged studennts, and the goal of this bill is to dramatically increase the supply of good teachers by encouraging teachers to enter and remain in the profession.
 Having effective teachers in every California classroom is imperative, as great teachers lead to better educational outcomes, better jobs and a better California economy.

 The shortage is acute and is projected to get worse with the impending wave of Baby Boomer retirements.
 However, the problem is bigger than retirements alone.
 Districts report that the shortage is widespread across disciplines, grade spans, and geographic regions, and stems from the shrinking supply of new teachers and teachers constantly leaving the profession.
 Nationally, studies have shown about 30% of teachers leave teaching within their first five years and the turnover rates is about 50% higher in high-poverty schools.